February 2006 Archives

 Antibiotics are sometimes extremely scarce and sometimes abundant.
 In rural areas throughout the world people die of simple infections that could be cured by antibiotics.
 In other places like some cities in Asia, antibiotics are priced at steep discounts and used with utter abandon in combination with various other traditional and allopathic medicines.
 But in both cases private industry determines the scarcity or glut.

 An article written by Steve Stecklow and the late Daniel Pearl, from the Wall Street Journal, August 16, 2001, available here at essential.org, illustrates the extent to which privatization determines the supply of antibiotics.
 The article describes the influence of various players in the pharmaceutical industry in India.
 It details some of the profit incentives of pharmacies (which often stand in for doctors in India).
-The pharmacists relationships with pharmaceutical companies become arguably more important than the individual patient.
-The incentives of the pharmacists influences drug sales and in turn effect the use and misuse of drugs:
+The pharmacists' relationships with pharmaceutical companies become arguably more important than the individual patient.
+The incentives of the pharmacists influence drug sales and in turn affect the use and misuse of drugs:

 "Mr. Patil [a pharmacist] also didn't disguise his motivation for recommending certain brands.
 'The ultimate decision is based on what the margins are," he said.
 For fevers, he usually recommended a generic version of the antibiotic Ciprofloxacin; a recent incentive deal from an Indian manufacturer offered him a 250% profit margin and a chance to win a motorcycle..."

 Pharmaceutical companies refuse to develop drugs for markets that can't afford to pay, and pharmaceutical companies supply drugs cheaply when there are surpluses.
-There are ethical quandries with this model as it stands, but pharmaceutical companies are acting as rational for-profit entities.
+The ethical quandries with this model abound, but pharmaceutical companies consistently act as rational for-profit private entities.

 What Are Our Values?
 The Commons, Individuals, Life & Economic Costs